Ashwini-Wabale/LLView/docs/docs/install/index.md

 scripts and plugins for a basic functioning.
 This version does not include:

 - Client (Live view)
-- Plugins other than Slurm
+- Plugins other than Slurm, Prometheus and GitLab
 - Logger (module that collects LLview's access metrics)

 These features will be added in future updates.